w3f/polkadot-wiki/docs/learn-staking.md

 For example, assume reward is 100 DOTs.
 A validator may specify `validator_payment = 50 DOTs` and the remaining 50 DOTs would be split between the validator and their nominators based on the portion of stakes they had.

-Rewards can be used by the same account (controller) to keep accumulating the rewards or by the stash account (increasing the staked value/not increasing the staked value).
-Also, it is possible to top-up/withdraw partial bonded DOTs without having to completely un-stake everything.
+Rewards can be used by the same account (controller) to keep accumulating the rewards or by the stash account (increasing the staked value / not increasing the staked value).
+Also, it is possible to top-up / withdraw some bonded DOTs without having to un-stake everything.

 ## Inflation

-It is planned to be close to 10% in the first year.
+Planned to be close to 10% in the first year.
 This means that each validator will get 1,000 - 2,000 DOTs per month to share with their nominators.

 ![staking](assets/NPoS/staking-participation-rate.png)